mlflow/mlflow/docs/source/tracking/server.rst

 This will create a SQLite database ``my.db`` in the current directory, and logging requests from clients will be pointed to this database.

 .. note::
-  If you are using SQL-based backend store, artifact store URI has to be specified otherwise the server will fail to start (because we can't store artifacts to SQL database).
+  If you are using a SQL-based backend store, the artifact store URI has to be specified, otherwise the server will fail to start (because we can't store artifacts to a SQL database).
-  Refer to the section below to how to configure it.
+  Refer to the section below for details on how to configure the artifact store URI when using a SQL-based backend store.

 .. _tracking-server-artifact-store: